Greek yogurt maker Ellenos aims higher after $18M infusion

 Ellenos has raised $18 million from Los Angeles private equity investor Monogram Capital Partners to help fund its expansion.

 A new Federal Way factory will be able to produce about 100,000 pounds of yogurt a day.
-At first the new capacity will be used to better fulfill orders from Northwest customers, who buy the product at more than 300 grocery stores and Ellenos retail stores, said Ellenos founder Constantinos Apostolopoulos.

 Most Read Business Stories